 Tobias Kurth received his M.D. from the University of Tübingen in Germany and a doctorate in epidemiology from the Harvard School of Public Health.
 He served as a resident in the Department of Neurology at the University Hospital of Essen, Germany, which has a strong focus on migraine headache and stroke.

-Dr. Kurth has published >200 articles in indexed journals and is ranked among the top 1% of scientists by the ISI Web of Science in the field clinical medicine.
-He is Associate Editor of Cephalalgia and Consulting Clinical Epidemiology Editor at the BMJ.
-He is involved in teaching and training in France, the United States, and Germany, specifically in clinical epidemiology, neuroepidemiology, and epidemiologic methods.
+Dr. Kurth has published >250 articles in indexed journals and is Consulting Clinical Epidemiology Editor at the BMJ.
+He is involved in teaching and training, specifically in clinical epidemiology, neuroepidemiology, and epidemiologic methods.

 Tobias Kurth's principal areas of research consist of the following focuses: (i) neuroepidemiology/cardiovascular epidemiology with specific focus on the interrelationships between vascular risk factors, migraine, and cardiovascular disease as well as the prevention and consequences of stroke and Parkinson's disease; (ii) pharmacoepidemiology, specifically the risks and benefits of analgesic use and over-the-counter medications; and (iii) the application of tools to control for confounding in observational studies, particularly the propensity score.